Kalani Das and Dave Kobrenski

 Artwork Jul 11 2016

 “L’amitié est l’un des beaux cadeaux de la vie” — Friendship is one of the greatest gifts in life.
 Friendship is a universal thing.
 There’s something about visiting another culture, where the language and customs seem so different from your own, and seeing two friends walking together, hands interlocked and beaming with joy, to make you realize that we are all the same.
 I came across these young friends walking down one of the dusty paths in the village.
 Even though we did not speak the same language and had grown up an ocean apart, in some way I felt connected to them because I understood how friendship feels; it’s a feeling we can all experience and share.
 A real friend can make all your troubles seem small and the world feel brighter.
 “To be without a friend is to be poor indeed.”
 The people in this simple village have a great wealth of friendship and family.
 All the money and material possessions we have in the West pale in comparison.
-This post is a part of my “Visual Anthropology: West Africa” series, made possible by support from my awesome patrons on Patreon.
-Learn more about how you can support my ongoing work here!
+This artwork is included in my book Drawing on Culture: An Artist’s West Africa Travelogue, which is available to purchase here.
 L’amitié (Friendship) 14x17” pencil on bristol by Dave Kobrenski

 Pencil & graphite powder on bristol